 8. Day / Nan - Bo Kluea - Nan (B/L/D)

 Without any doubt the road to Bo Kluea offers some of the best riding in all of Thailand.
 A classic twisting road on almost empty roads will make this day an unforgettable riding experience.
 The tiny village of Bo Kluea is located in a scenic valley close to the Lao border - remote and picturesque.
 “Bo Kluea” means salt well as the village has raised around two natural saltwater wells which have been used for centuries.

-In the early afternoon you are back in Nan and can visit the most beautiful temple, Wat Phumin.
+In the early afternoon we are back in Nan to visit the most beautiful temple, Wat Phumin.
 The temple was built as if it were on the back of two immense snakes.
-You will overnight in Nan.
+We will spend the evening at an authentic local restaurant on the bank of the Nan River.
+We will overnight in Nan.
 (Distance: 200 km / 125 miles).

-Don't miss a visit of the the Sukothai Heritage Park.
+Today’s first destination is the Sukothai Heritage Park.
 The historical Sukothai, which has been designated a UNESCO World Heritage Site in 1988, was the first capital of Siam.
 It was founded by King Ramkhamhaeng.
 The province's temples and monuments have been well restored and the park has numerous sites to explore.
-After the visit you proceed westwards to the province of Tak.
-The last 70 km you will follow the winding road No.12 to Mae Sot.
-You will overnight in Mae Sot.
+After the visit we proceed westwards to the province of Tak.
+The last 70 Km we will follow the winding road No.12 to Mae Sot.
+We will overnight in Mae Sot.
 (Distance: 200 km / 125 miles).